 What happens if I miss my consultation or do not respond to mentors in time?

 If you do not attend your consultation or provide adequate notice (at least 24 hours) before cancelling/rescheduling and this occurs twice in one month, your mentoring profile will be temporarily suspended.
 Mentors may also request to reschedule the day or time of the meeting.
 If you do not respond, the booking request will expire.
 If this occurs more than twice in one month, your mentoring profile will be temporarily suspended.
 You will receive an email from USC to notify you if this occurs.

 What if I wish to withdraw from the USC Mentoring program?

 If you would no longer like to have access to the USC Mentoring program, please send your request to USC Alumni Relations.

-The mentoring platform is run by Infobase Holdings Inc, trading as Firsthand (Firsthand) Mentoring Platform (the Platform).
+The mentoring platform is run by Firsthand, an affiliate of Infobase Holdings Inc (the Platform).
 By accessing the Platform, you agree to any terms of access or use imposed by Firsthand.
 USC does not provide any warranty, or assume any responsibility (to the extent permitted by law) regarding the collection, use and disclosure of your personal information through the Platform or the quality, accuracy, source, merchant-ability, fitness for purpose or any other aspect of the material on the Platform, nor does USC warrant that material on the Platform does not infringe the intellectual property rights of any other person.